 We also represent families of victims who need help seeking restitution or civil damages in a California wrongful death lawsuit or survival action.

-Call us at 855-LAWFIRM to discuss your case in confidence with a California criminal defense attorney or personal injury lawyer.
+Contact to discuss your case in confidence with a California criminal defense attorney.

 - People v.
 Manriquez, 37 Cal.
 4th 547, 581, 36 Cal.
 Rptr.
 3d 340, 369, 123 P.3d 614, 638 (Cal.
 2005) (stating that “imperfect self-defense is not an affirmative defense, but a description of one type of voluntary manslaughter”).
 See also California Jury Instructions CALCRIM 571.

 - People v.
 Por Ye Her, 181 Cal.
 App.
 4th 349, 352, 104 Cal.
 Rptr.
 3d 244, 246 (Ct.
 App.
 2009) (stating that “the unreasonableness of either belief would be sufficient to transform perfect self-defense into imperfect self-defense”).

 - Facts based on People v.
 Oropeza, 151 Cal.
 App.
 4th 73, 82, 59 Cal.
 Rptr.
 653 (Ct.
 App.
 2007) (finding that there was too little evidence that the accused feared for their life to permit the jury to review the doctrine).

 - People v.
 Manriquez, above at 1, at 638 (“Fear of future harm–no matter how great the fear and no matter how great the likelihood of the harm–will not suffice.”)

 - Facts based on People v.
 Jaspar, 98 Cal.
 App.
 4th 99, 119 Cal.
 Rptr.
 2d 470 (Cal.
 2002).